 Most organisations will ask you to provide a couple of references, however these don't need to be employment references.
 Most organisations are happy to accept character references from people who know you well.
 If you are in any doubt just talk to the organisation and they will be able to advise you on who to add as references.

 Will I need a criminal record check?

 Some organisations, especially if you will be working with children or vulnerable adults as a volunteer, may need to carry out a Disclosure and Barring Service check (previously known as a Criminal Record Bureau check) on you.
 The organisation will guide you through this process which involves providing two forms of identification and filling in a form.
 DBS checks are free of charge to you as a volunteer and the organisation will normally organise this for you.
-If you do have an offending history, and are worried about what will show up on a DBS check, we encourage you to either talk to us in confidence so that we can advise you or to be honest and open with the organisation you are interested in about your past.
+If you do have an offending history, and are worried about what will show up on a DBS check, we encourage you to be honest and open with the organisation you are interested in about your past.

 What happens if I have a criminal record?

 A previous conviction is not a barrier to volunteering in most cases and we are confident that we can find a role to suit you if you are honest with us about your situation.
-Convictions which are considered spent under the Rehabilitation of Offenders Act do not need to be declared, except in certain circumstances, and we can advise you on this if you are unsure.
+Convictions which are considered spent under the Rehabilitation of Offenders Act do not need to be declared, except in certain circumstances.

 Will volunteering cost me anything?